-Effective March 15, 2004, the first two (2) days of illness at any one time is unpaid.
+The first one (1) day of illness at any one time is unpaid.
+There is no elimination for hospitalization.

 (b) The seventy-five percent (75%) benefit may be supplemented in quarter day increments by the use of the following in descending order: